What you need to know

 - After hours: Google Ads run 24/7 by default but your office closes at 5pm.
 Anyone searching at 6pm on a weekday or on a weekend is out of luck unless you have something in place.

 - Simultaneous calls: two enquiries come in at the same moment.
 One gets answered, one goes to voicemail.
-That caller doesn't leave a message — they call the next result.
+That caller does not leave a message.
+They call the next result.

-- No designated process: calls ring out because it's not clear whose job it is to answer.
+- No designated process: calls ring out because it is not clear whose job it is to answer.
 In smaller businesses this happens more than owners realise.

 What demand recovery actually looks like

-Demand recoveryis what we call the process of catching a missed call and getting back to that person before they book with a competitor.
-Here's the sequence:
+Demand recovery is what we call the process of catching a missed call and getting back to that person before they book with a competitor.
+Here is the sequence:

 - Call tracking detects a missed call the instant it happens